-This is the fourth webinar in a series about addressing the opioid crisis in America.
+This webinar was held on March 28, 2019, and was the fourth webinar in a series about addressing the opioid crisis in America.

 The stigma associated with opioid use disorder impacts not only individuals seeking treatment, it also colors the attitudes of payers and providers charged with helping those struggling with addiction.
 The results can be devastating, with individuals avoiding care, providers refusing to administer certain treatments – including the Medication Assisted Treatment (MAT) – and both patients and their families left with limited options.

-During this webinar, HMA experts will outline the barriers to effective treatment caused by the stigma of opioid use disorder.
-Speakers will also offer a series of concrete steps that payers and providers can take to ensure patients are seeking and receiving the best treatment options available.
+During this webinar, HMA experts outlined the barriers to effective treatment caused by the stigma of opioid use disorder.
+Speakers also offered a series of concrete steps that payers and providers can take to ensure patients are seeking and receiving the best treatment options available.

 - Learn best practices for overcoming the stigma associated with opioid use disorder and increasing patient engagement in treatment.